 Parker was born and raised in the Upstate, leaving his hometown of Anderson to attend College of Charleston.
 Like many students living in the food-centric city, he worked part-time in local restaurants and even became a licensed tour guide to supplement his income.
-In a fateful move, he accepted a position on the team of legendary James Beard chef Louis Osteen, who was opening a new dining enterprise.
+In a fateful move, he accepted a position on the team of multiple James Beard Award winner, the late Chef Louis Osteen, who was opening a new dining enterprise.

 "To be on the opening team of that restaurant as a young culinarian was such a formative experience," he said.
 "To work under Louis Osteen changed the course of my life."